 Fast Track Courses

 There are many specialised college offering ‘top-up’ courses, which means you can essentially skip your first year at university and join just to complete the final years.
 Some institutes offer tailor-made degree courses with many progression routes at partnering UK universities, for a range of subjects.
 Completing a certain level means you can choose which year of university you want to enter.
+For example, HND courses are equivalent to the first two years of a bachelor’s degree.
 Some even launch you straight into postgraduate and master’s degrees.
 This path is great for those who want to hit the ground running earlier on.

 Apprenticeships have become a very popular choice nowadays.
 There is a spectrum of courses to choose from, designed to give a set of invaluable skills related to the job sector, from cybersecurity to health professionals.
 Most courses launch you straight away into a job or can be studied further at a university for an extra qualification.
 This route is suited for someone who is focused on a particular career and know what is required to for it.
 Apprenticeships are usually cheaper and quicker to finish than university degrees, with the added bonus of employment promised after graduation.